Effective bounds on characterising slopes for all knots: Introduction

 \subsection{Winding number zero}

 Note that in general, the bound provided by Theorem \ref{theorem:C(K)} may not be optimal.
-However, in certain cases of prime satellite knots whose exteriors are not graph manifolds, we can use a slightly different approach to find a refined value for $\mathcal{C}(K)$.
+However, in certain cases of prime satellite knots whose exteriors are not graph manifolds, we can use a slightly different approach via a new constant $T(K)$ to find a refined value for $\mathcal{C}(K)$.

 \begin{theorem} Let $K$ be a satellite knot such that for every choice of satellite description $K=P(J)$, the pattern $P$ has winding number zero.

 If $|q|> \max\{Q(K),T(K)\}$, then $p/q$ is a characterising slope for $K$. \end{theorem}